All About Kombucha

 You can buy a scoby from many health food retail stores or online.
 You can also ask a friend who regularly brews their own kombucha if you can have a portion of their scoby (known as a baby) once it has doubled in size.

-There have been many reported beneficial effects of Kombucha – having been touted as a “magical health elixir” for centuries.
+Kombucha has been touted as a ‘magical health elixir’ for centuries in China where it originated.
 Claims have been made that it can help treat everything from high blood pressure to diabetes and cancer, however most of these claims are scientifically unfounded.

-Regardless of the claimed health benefits, if you enjoy the taste, there’s no doubt this fashionable ferment is a great low-sugar substitute for soft drink or alcohol.
-Give it a try with a pot of Nerada Tea!
+Regardless of the health claims, if you enjoy the taste, there’s no doubt this fashionable ferment is a great low-sugar substitute for soft drink or alcohol.
+Give it a try using Nerada Tea!